mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 _**Multiattack.**_ The tyrannosaurus makes one Bite attack and one Tail attack.

-_**Bite.**_ _Melee Attack Roll:_ +11, reach 10 ft. _Hit:_ 33 (4d12 + 7) Piercing damage plus 14 (4d6) Murexian Poison damage.
+_**Bite.**_ _Melee Attack Roll:_ +11, reach 10 ft. _Hit:_ 33 (4d12 + 7) Piercing damage plus 14 (4d6) Poison damage.
 If the target is a Large or smaller creature, it has the Grappled condition (escape DC 17).
 While Grappled, the target has the Restrained condition and can't be targeted by the tyrannosaurus' Tail.

-_**Tail.**_ _Melee Attack Roll:_ +11, reach 15 ft. _Hit:_ 25 (4d8 + 7) Bludgeoning damage plus 14 (4d6) Murexian Poison damage.
+_**Tail.**_ _Melee Attack Roll:_ +11, reach 15 ft. _Hit:_ 25 (4d8 + 7) Bludgeoning damage plus 14 (4d6) Poison damage.
 If the target is a Huge or smaller creature, it has the Prone condition.

 ### [Murexian Beholder](https://github.com/mpanighetti/dnd5e-monsters/blob/main/monstrosities/murexian-beholder.md)

 It is a strange scenario indeed for a beholder to allow themself to become corrupted by murex.
 This might occur if the beholder was driven out of their lair and had to flee, finding themself in the Murexian Grove and subsisting on the tainted flesh of the beasts found there to survive.
 Or it may have been a conscious decision, some play to take in these powerful toxins to use against their real or perceived foes.
 The ambitions of a beholder are sometimes difficult to predict, and a beholder prefers it this way.

-However this came to be, the beholder will find not only their body infused with murex, but also their mind.
+However this came to be, the beholder will find that not only is their body infused with murex, but that their mind is also impacted.
 The toxins cloud thought and judgment, twisting the beholder's innate paranoia.
-The aberrant mind becomes more so, reducing the beholder's intelligence and making them fearful of anything they encounter, thinking that they have discovered an agent of their foes.
+The aberrant mind becomes more so, reducing the beholder's mental acuity and making them fearful of anything they encounter, thinking that they have discovered an agent of their foes.
 Such a beholder will generally try to kill creatures on the spot rather than converse or negotiate terms.
 They still make an effort to anticipate their enemies' next actions, but they become a generally less effective tactician.

 Murexian beholders will happily make their new surroundings into a lair, tending to create vast tunnels underground amidst the mexite deposits from ancient volcanic activity.
 Their slaves dig until they hit magma flows, so that the beholder might better protect their interests through ever more hazardous pathways.